slackapi/python-slack-sdk/tutorial/03-responding-to-slack-events.md

 ```
 **Note:** When running in a virtual environment you often need to specify the location of the SSL Certificate(`cacert.pem`).
 To make this easy we use Certifi's built-in `where()` function to locate the installed certificate authority (CA) bundle.

+**Final Note:** If you're interested in learning how to modify this app to run asynchronously I've adapted this code as such [here](/tutorial/PythOnBoardingBot/async_app.py).

 ---

 **Next section: [04 - Running the app](/tutorial/04-running-the-app.md).**